hebcal/hebcal-js/README.md

 #### `Hebcal.holidays.Event.prototype.IGNORE_YEAR`

+**This property is removed as of Hebcal JS 2.2.0.**

 Boolean, whether or not we ignore the year of the date.
 Always true for Gregorian dates.
+(Not actually a prototype value.)

 #### `Hebcal.holidays.Event.prototype.USER_EVENT`
 #### `Hebcal.holidays.Event.prototype.LIGHT_CANDLES`